w3c/wai-atag-report-tool/README.md

 # ATAG Report Tool (ART)

 With this tool, people can report on how accessible their [authoring tool](https://www.w3.org/TR/ATAG20/#def-Authoring-Tool) is.
 It guides them through the Success Criteria of the [Authoring Tool Accessibility Guidelines 2.0](https://www.w3.org/TR/ATAG20/) (ATAG 2.0), allowing to record a **result** and **observation** for each.
 It outputs to JSON and HTML.

-## Status

-This project is a prototype that is currently under review by the Education & Outreach Working Group.

 ## Development

 This application is built with [Svelte](https://svelte.dev).
 To run it locally, you need to clone it this repository, have [Node](https://nodejs.org) installed and then run this in the project's directory: